 “Libby is so easy to train, since she has been with us since she was just a pup,” said Sheriden.
 “She loves her training sessions and sometimes you’ll see her in her exhibit spinning in circles.”

 Her animal care team says the training is for fun, but also offers mental stimulation for the sea otters.

 How to spot her: Libby has blonde fur on her head and is the smallest of the three otters.

 Sekiu is the last sea otter born at a zoological facility in the United States.
 She was born in 2012 at Seattle Aquarium, to mother Aniak, who was also born there and father, Adaa, a rescued sea otter.
 Because of the amount of abandoned pups in the wild in need of homes every year, zoos agreed to stop breeding sea otters at facilities.

-“Sekiu enjoys snuggling, eating and playing with the other otters,” said Shaffer.
-“She is also very athletic and is often seen jumping on the big ball in their pool and trying to hang on.”
+“Sekiu enjoys her training sessions and learning, eating and playing with the other otters,” said Sheriden.
+“She has a lot of energy and is very athletic and is often seen jumping on the big ball in their pool and trying to hang on.”